celte-team/celte-team.github.io/docs/02-getting-started/IntroSetup.md

 This document explains how to set up a local development environment for Celte.
 It contains the required tools, repository cloning steps, build and run instructions, and development norms the team follows.
 This page is intended for developers working on the project and provides extra detail compared to the internal notes.

-Note that the configuration for production is slightly different than the configuration for developping.
+Note that the configuration for production is slightly different than the configuration for developing.

 # Running in production and using the addon